-6.2.7 Kachemak Drive Reconnaissance Engineering Study
+Kachemak Drive Reconnaissance Engineering Study

-Goals and Objectives Objective 1A: Improve safety at conflict points between pedestrians and motor vehicles, especially at intersections Objective 1B: Provide for safe use of the right-of-way by all transportation modes, considering the land use context and type of vehicle Project Description Conduct a reconnaissance engineering study to identify concerns, needs, and obstacles for improving Kachemak Drive for non-motorized travel and to develop potential solutions.
+Goals and Objectives Objective 1A Improve safety at conflict points between pedestrians and motor vehicles, especially at intersections Objective 1B Provide for safe use of the right-of-way by all transportation modes, considering the land use context and type of vehicle Project Description Conduct a reconnaissance engineering study to identify concerns, needs, and obstacles for improving Kachemak Drive for non-motorized travel and to develop potential solutions.
 The safety of non-motorized transportation and interactions between motorized vehicles along Kachemak Drive was a repeated concern of survey participants.
 A two-lane road with a 35-mph speed limit and limited shoulders, this route is popular for walking, biking, and driving, but the interactions between users is uncomfortable and there is limited right-of-way for improvements.
 Benefits Improves safety.
-Challenges Attaining funding Limited right of way Coordination with DOT&PF Related Projects 6.2.9 Identify Additional Priorities for Non-Motorized Infrastructure 1
+Challenges Attaining funding.
+Limited right of way.
+Coordination with DOT&PF.
+Related Projects Project 9 Identify Additional Priorities for Non-Motorized Infrastructure regularly operate = Regularly Opuate Existing Traits maps Goals and Objectives Objective 2A Identify a priority pedestrian network that connects key generators and develop a plan to build these connections Objective 2B Identify a priority low-stress bicycle network that connects key generators, develop a plan to build these connections and encourage appropriate bicycle parking Objective 3A Reconstruct and proactively maintain pedestrian facilities to ensure year-round usability Objective 3B Reconstruct and proactively maintain bicycle facilities to ensure year-round usability Project Description Regularly update existing trails maps in GIS for online use and for creating print maps.
+Trails such as the Beluga Trail and Reber Trail extend the non-motorized network.
+Trails are only effective when potential users are aware of them.
+Updating maps to include information about the difficulty level and type of maintenance, will help individuals to understand which routes are best for them.
+Benefits Informs the public of the trail routes available to them.
+Helps to identify gaps within the non-motorized network and inform the public as they are filled.
+Challenges Staffing.
+Coordination with trail user groups, such as Homer Trails Alliance and Katchemak Nordic Ski Club.
+Related Projects Project 9 Identify Additional Priorities for Non-Motorized Infrastructure

-6.2.8 Regularly Update Existing Trails Maps
+Regularly Update Existing Trails Maps